Which iPad is right for you? We break it down | CNN Underscored

 There’s now a USB-C/Thunderbolt 4 port on the iPad Pro, adding better support for displays and faster data transfers to external storage devices.

 And for the 12.9-inch iPad Pro, Apple unveiled a Mini LED screen it’s calling a Liquid Retina XDR display.
 That fancy marketing term translates into an improved picture overall, but it’s especially apparent when watching videos or looking at photos.
-Blacks are truer to life, and colors are more saturated yet still true-to-life.
+Blacks are truer to life, and colors are more saturated yet still true to life.

 The iPad Pro starts at $799 for an 11-inch screen or $1,099 for a 12.9-inch display.
 The Wi-Fi + 5G model is an extra $200.
 If you really want to go all out, the 12.9-inch model with 5G, 2TB of storage and 16GB of memory is $2,399.